social-science-data-editors/template_README/README.md

 ## Description

-The typical README in social science journals serves multiple purposes, which we describe in the sections below.
-The template README contains sections for all these elements, though some elements may be moved to the main manuscript for some journals.
+The typical README in social science journals serves the purpose of guiding a reader through the available material and a route to replicating the results in the research paper, including the description of the origins of data and/or description of programs.
+As such, a good README file should first provide a brief overview of the available material and a brief guide as to how to proceed from beginning to end, before then diving into the specifics.

 ### Data and Code Availability Statement